 5. Bird watching is just another bonus that the trekking experience offers, the pine forest is said to have some rare indigenous bird species among its inhabitants.
 The striking birds are a major draw for wildlife photography enthusiasts or people who are just fond of aviary creatures.

-6. The campsite also has a open air theatre that plays movies, quite a different experience to the multiplexes that we have grown accustomed to.
+6. The campsite also has an open-air theatre that plays movies, quite a different experience to the multiplexes that we have grown accustomed to.
 Enquire with the administrators and do not miss out on the chance to catch a flick under the moonlit sky and don't forget to gorge on popcorn.

 The campsite site has a myriad of adventure activities that will give you an adrenaline rush and something exhilarating to do at the campsite apart from relaxing and detoxing.

-1. Flying Fox This is a relatively smaller version of zip-line and might be the closest you will come to flying, the feeling of being suspended mid air as you make your way through the forest patch is surreal.
+1. Flying Fox This is a relatively smaller version of the zip-line and might be the closest you will come to flying, the feeling of being suspended mid-air as you make your way through the forest patch is surreal.

 2. Burma Bridge Make your way across a dangling bridge made entirely of rope and employ your balancing skills, tumble and fall and see who out of your squad made it across the fastest.
 This can be a fun challenge amongst your group and a great bonding experience.